 For this reason, many Spaniards are opposed to the introduction of toll-free motorways, with 44.3 percent of people believing Spaniards should pay for the estimated €1.1 billion in annual maintenance costs of the country’s road network though tolls on dual carriageways, according to a survey conducted by Spanish news site El Español.
 By contrast, just over 37 percent felt that Spanish roads should be toll-free whereas 9.5 percent argued that only “tourists and foreigners” should be charged to use the roads in Spain and 2.8 percent argued that tolls should only be applied to transport companies and truck drivers.

 Are you thinking of moving to Spain and taking your car for a spin on the great stretches of free motorway?
 Or perhaps you’re just looking for a holiday bolt hole to get away from it all in pure luxury?
-Whatever your property needs, our local property experts can help.
+Whatever your property needs, our local Spanish property experts can help.
 Why not get in touch today to find out more about how we can help you.